Erebus Tau Alpha

 "Literally or figuratively?"

 "Hey, I can swim," Harry said, stretching the truth a bit.
-He'd done all right when he had Gillyweed, but a handful of occasions spent at the lake in the summertime had proven he wasn't much of a swimmer.
-Prior to going to Hogwarts the closest he'd ever come to a body of water was the bathtub.
+He'd done all right with Gillyweed, but a handful of occasions spent at the lake in the summertime had proven he wasn't much of a swimmer.
+Prior to going to Hogwarts, the closest he'd ever come to a body of water was the bathtub.